-Word (paragraph 1) Teaching Technique threatening define in context "Threatening weather mean weather." s it looks like it's going to be bad assemble e an example or come together.
-For example, rium yesterday for a concert." jammed define in context and show to in the book of the crowd the picture Center for ENGLISH ANGUAGE Learners at American Institution for A A STATE
+Word (paragraph 1) Teaching Technique threatening define in context "Threatening weather means it looks like it's going to be bad weather." assemble define in context and provide an example "Assemble means to gather or come together.
+For example, we assembled in the auditorium yesterday for a concert." jammed define in context and show the picture in the book of the crowd Center for ENGLISH ANGUAGE Learner at American Institution for interest an